jakubwro/NATS.jl/docs/src/connect.md

 # Connection

-To use NATS it is needed to crate connection handle with `connect` function.
+To use NATS it is needed to create connection handle with `connect` function.
 Connection creates asynchronous tasks to handle messages from server, sending published messages, monitor state of TCP connection and reconnect on network failure.

 ## Connection lifecycle